We set high performance targets for ourselves and are proud of the recognition we have earned.

 - Communicating openly with stakeholders

 Within this program, we have chosen to implement RC14001, which incorporates the requirements of both Responsible Care and International Organization for Standardization (ISO) 14001 environmental management systems.
-In support of our 2025 goal of having 100% of our operating facilities with certified environmental management systems (EMS), we were successful in achieving certification at several of our global operating locations in 2020.
-During the year, our Shanghai Holding Office (Asia-Pacific headquarters), Asia Technology Center, and Xuzhou, China specialty carbon facility completed the RC14001 certification process.
-With the addition of these facilities, 76% of our manufacturing and technology locations have obtained EMS certification.
+We have a 2025 goal of having 100% of our operating facilities with certified environmental management systems (EMS).
+During 2021, our Wuhai, China, fumed metal oxide facility completed the RC14001 certification process.
+With the addition of this facility, 78% of our manufacturing and technology locations have obtained EMS certification.

 Platinum Level Recognition

-We received Platinum Level Recognition by EcoVadis, an independent assessment organization that specializes in monitoring the performance of sustainability programs.
+We received for the second consecutive year, the Platinum Level Recognition by EcoVadis, an independent assessment organization that specializes in monitoring the performance of sustainability programs.

 The platinum rating, which was established in 2020, indicates that Cabot was ranked among the top 1% of companies in its sector.
-We had received a gold rating the previous four years.
 This prestigious recognition showcases our long-term commitment to sustainability.

 Highest Rating from ISS